breez/breez-sdk-liquid-docs/src/guide/about_breez_sdk_liquid.md

 - [x] Open-source

-## How Does the *Liquid* Implementation Work?
+## How Does Nodeless *(Liquid Implementation)* Work?

-The *Liquid* implementation uses submarine swaps and reverse submarine swaps to send and receive payments, enabling funds to move frictionlessly between the Lightning Network and the Liquid sidechain.
+The Breez SDK - Nodeless *(Liquid implementation)* uses submarine swaps and reverse submarine swaps to send and receive payments, enabling funds to move frictionlessly between the Lightning Network and the Liquid sidechain.

 ![Breez SDK - Liquid](../images/BreezSDK_Liquid.png)